kimschles/node-for-beginners/README.md

 ##### Objective 3:  Create and access node modules using ```module.exports``` and ```require```

 1. Make a new directory called 'make-your-own-modules'
-1. Create two different files: loud-greeting.js, and soft-greeting.js
+1. In the directory, create two different files: loud-greeting.js, and soft-greeting.js
 1. In loud-greeting.js, create an object named loud, and add a key called ```sayHi``` and a value of 'Hello There!'```var loud = { sayHi: 'HELLO THERE!'}```
 1. Create a soft greeting that returns a lowercase 'hello there' in the soft-greeting.js file
 1. Add your greetings to the module by adding ```module.exports = loud``` and ```module.exports = soft``` at the bottom of your loud-greeting.js and soft-greeting.js (if you want to examine the module, console.log it and run the loud-greeting.js file)